Brios3/DS3001-Project/README.md

 - Caroline Clippinger (mgu6bs)
 - Malyeka Ali (sub6ap)
 - Owen Kearney (uak4ux)
-- Bryson Rios (Brios3)
+- Bryson Rios (cwb3ud)
+- Olivia Sun ()

 ## Project Overview

-Traditional basketball positions—point guard, shooting guard, small forward, power forward, and center—are increasingly less descriptive of how players actually perform on the court.
-This project uses data-driven methods to investigate whether modern NBA players naturally fit the traditional 1-through-5 positional framework or whether statistical archetypes provide a better representation.
+The traditional basketball positions are point guard (1), shooting guard (2), small forward (3), power forward (4), and center (5).
+However, these positions are not as descriptive of how players actually perform on the court.
+This project uses data-driven methods to investigate whether modern NBA players naturally fit the traditional 1-5 positional framework or whether statistical archetypes provide a better representation.

 ## Research Question